joelhmarquez/I-Like-Big-Data-and-I-Cannot-Lie/documentation/Cassandra.md

+# Cassandra

-#Downloading and Installing Cassandra using Linux:
+Downloading and Installing Cassandra using Linux:

 Document to provide helpful hints, links, structure of Cassandra